fairxio/protocol/did/README.md

 ```
 ## Delete (Revoke) <a name="delete"></a>

-The DID Document may be deleting by invoking the FairX Domain Endpoint, using Authentication Credentials specified in your FairX DID Document:
+The DID Document may be deleted by invoking the FairX Domain Endpoint, using Authentication Credentials specified in your FairX DID Document:
 ```
 DELETE /v1/did/did%3Afairx%3AzDXjqxEXcqSNsRfc7PdHDw4%3AzF6ZVrPmpyDt8s4paK2tJaQhivnLTjsr9fS7KGiN8hC8Eh HTTP/...`
 ```

+# Services

+The DID document may express certain `services` which conform to standard [**[7]**](https://github.com/fairxio/protocol/blob/main/glossary.md#fairx-protocol-glossary-fairx-services) FairX Services definitions as per the FairX Protocol.

 # Security Considerations <a name="security"></a>